AdvPrefix: An Objective for Nuanced LLM Jailbreaks: Limitations of Original Objective

 We first formulate the jailbreak problem.
-We denote the LLM's vocabulary as $\gV$, and the set of all finite sequences over $\gV$ as $\gV^*$.
-Let $x\in\gV^*$ represent a (malicious) user prompt.
-Similarly, we use $y\in\gV^*$ to denote a model response.
-Unlike model finetuning, the threat model in jailbreaking can only steer the model's behavior (output distribution) by altering the attack (user) prompt $\theta\in\gV^{*}$.
-In practice, we can either optimize the entire attack prompt or only its suffix (more common).
-We use $\oplus$ to denote the concatenation operation of two sequences, and use $p$ to denote the distribution of the auto-regressive victim LLM.
+Let $\gV$ be the LLM's vocabulary and $\gV^*$ the set of all finite sequences over $\gV$.
+A user prompt is $x \in \gV^*$, and a model response is $y \in \gV^*$.
+The threat model in jailbreaking allows altering the attack prompt $\theta \in \gV^*$ (often a suffix, but sometimes the entire prompt) to steer the victim LLM's behavior (output distribution).
+We use $\oplus$ for sequence concatenation.
+A jailbreak judge $r(x,y)$ assigns $1$ if $y$ meets nuanced jailbreak standards for $x$, and $0$ otherwise, with $\gY_x \triangleq \{y: r(x, y)=1\}$ being the set of all harmful responses for $x$.

-We specify a jailbreak judge $r$ that, for any request-response pair, assigns $r(x, y)=1$ if the model response meets the nuanced jailbreak standards, and $0$ otherwise.
-For a user request $x$, let the set of all harmful responses be $\gY_x \triangleq \{y: r(x, y)=1\}$.
-Then, the following objective specifies \textit{all} desired attack prompts:

 \textbf{Oracle objective.} Our ultimate goal is to find an attack prompt $\theta\in\gV^{*}$ that maximizes the likelihood of the victim LLM generating \textit{any} response in $\gY_x$: